Joeppie/Backproject/README.md

 The code should compile on Linux, or minGW, it requires pthread and cmake.

- You may first need to install pthread via the package manager of your distro.
 #### Msys2/windows
 Under windows, the code can be compiled under minGW, it has been tested using [msys2](http://www.msys2.org/).